 Since Hyaluronic acid is generally a neutral product that does not react actively to other ingredients, it works well with products with the following ingredients:

-Vitamin C: Vitamin C and Hyaluronic acid are two powerful skincare ingredients that can provide lasting anti-aging skincare effects when used together.
+Vitamin C and Hyaluronic acid are two powerful skincare ingredients that can provide lasting anti-aging skincare effects when used together.
 Vitamin C works to brighten skin tone caused by aging-related hyperpigmentation and enhance skin radiance.
 However, too much Vitamin C can cause dryness and irritation.
 This is where Hyaluronic acid comes in the picture to “rescue” the skin.
 Hyaluronic acid helps lock in moisture, allowing the skin to heal.

-Panthenol (Vitamin B5): Vitamin B5 is a skin protectant that can help improve the skin’s hydration and elasticity.
+Vitamin B5 is a skin protectant that can help improve the skin’s hydration and elasticity.
 When used in combination with a humectant like Hyaluronic acid, you will end up with deeper hydration for your skin.

-Niacinamide (Vitamin B3): A powerful water-soluble ingredient that helps brighten the skin, stimulates collagen production and minimizes signs of aging.
+A powerful water-soluble ingredient that helps brighten the skin, stimulates collagen production and minimizes signs of aging.
 When used with Hyaluronic acid, this water-based serum combination can help visibly reduce the appearance of fine lines and wrinkles.

-- Retinol: A form of Vitamin A that is known to improve skin tone and reduce skin hyperpigmentation can often cause skin dryness and irritation.
+A form of Vitamin A that is known to improve skin tone and reduce skin hyperpigmentation can often cause skin dryness and irritation.
 When complemented with Hyaluronic acid, this water-loving ingredient can help draw moisture into the skin layer to soothe irritation.